youMetTem/NumericalMBPDFreconSimulation/README.md

 $$

-The coefficients are determined by applying countinuity constraints for the function, its first and second derivative at every datapoints.
+The coefficients ($a_i, b_i, c_i, d_i$) are determined by applying countinuity constraints for the function, its first and second derivative at every datapoints.
+Additionally, due to a known limitation of polynomial iterpolation method, including cubic spline, is **Unbounded Extrapolation**.
+While the spline accurately models the distribution within the sampled velocity range $[v_{min}, v_{max}]$, the polynomials inherently diverge towards $\pm \infty$ outside this domain.
+To counter against this issue, I resolve it by setting any prediction data outside the range of $[v_{min}, v_{max}]$ to 0 and remove any negative result probability.

 #### Method 2: Non-Linear Curve Fitting (Levenberg-Marquardt)
 By observation of the histogram, we could hypothesize the target model function $g(v, A, B)$ as: